 - Health and safety rules and laws are still in effect.
-This means our holiday gatherings must

-  comply and adjust.
+This means our holiday gatherings must comply and adjust.

-  - The risk of COVID-19 spreading at events and gatherings increases as follows*:
+- The risk of COVID-19 and its variants spreading at events and gatherings increases as follows*:

 - Lowest risk: Virtual-only activities, events, and gatherings.

 - More risk: Smaller outdoor and in-person gatherings in which individuals from different households remain spaced at least 6 feet apart, wear masks, do not share objects, and come from the same local area (e.g., community, town, city, or county).

 - Higher risk: Medium-sized in-person gatherings that are adapted to allow individuals to remain spaced at least 6 feet apart and with attendees coming from outside the local area.

 - Highest risk: Large in-person gatherings where it is difficult for individuals to remain spaced at least 6 feet apart and attendees travel from outside the local area.